plausible/docs/docs/guided-tour.md

 Click on your site name in the top left side of your dashboard.
 It allows you to select "[Site Settings](website-settings.md)" in the dropdown menu but also switch to a different site you have added to your Plausible account.
 :::

+We get all the favicons (your site favicon and the favicons of all the referral sources) directly from the DuckDuckGo API.
+We display the same icon that DuckDuckGo shows in their search results.

 ## Top Sources

 <img alt="Top Sources" src={useBaseUrl('img/top-sources.png')} />